superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 ## Read and explore our dataset

-Now that our dataset's imported, let's take a closer look at it:
+Let's read our dataset, and then take a closer look at it:

 ```python
 NROWS = int(os.getenv("NOTEBOOK_TEST_ROW_LIMIT", str(sys.maxsize)))